 Camping At Lake Pleasant.

-You don’t need to be on the water to enjoy the lakes beauty.
+You don’t need to be on the water to enjoy the beauty of the lake.
 Camping, and hiking opportunities are in abundance.
 Campers and picnickers can find both day and overnight campgrounds able to accommodate large and small groups as well as tents and RV parking.
 At the Roadrunner Campground and Picnic Area there are 72 RV sites with water and electrical hookups.
 Cover tables, barbeque grills, restroom and shower facilities offer guests all the modern conveniences to make their time even more enjoyable.
 The Desert Tortoise Campground and Cottonwood Day Use Area are open daily from 6 a.m. to 6 p.m. year round.
 Arrangements can be made for overnight stays at both of these sites by contacting the park’s Special Events Coordinator.

-Lake Pleasant is open year round.
-A small portion of the lake is off limits from December to about mid June so nesting eagles are not disturbed.
+Lake Pleasant is open year-round.
+A small portion of the lake is off-limits from December to about mid-June so nesting eagles are not disturbed.
 The lake can often exceed its capacity during the busy summer months and holiday weekends resulting in some boaters and campers being turned away.
 Be sure to arrive early during those periods.
 Modest entry fees per vehicle and watercraft apply while camping and ramada rental fees vary depending upon the site.

 Getting To Lake Pleasant.